-When faced with criminal threat accusations, early intervention by a Criminal Threats Lawyer is critical.
+When faced with criminal threat accusations, early intervention by a skilled criminal lawyer in Orange County is critical.
 Notices to preserve evidence must be submitted to businesses and/or individuals to stop the destruction or re-recording of pertinent evidence.
 Furthermore, Mr. Rogers will instruct you to gather necessary evidence in the case, including but not limited to, text messages, social media messages, names and contact information of potential witnesses.
 Evidence is liable to lost or destroyed with the passage of time, contact the Law Offices of John Rogers at the cases earliest juncture.
 Lastly, Mr. Rogers will be the point of contact with the police to ensure you do not give any incriminating statement.

 2. What is the Legal Definition of Making a Criminal Threat PC 422(a)?

 PC 422(a) provides: “Any person who willfully threatens to commit a crime which will result in death or great bodily injury to another person, with the specific intent that the statement, made verbally, in writing, or by means of an electronic communication device, is to be taken as a threat, even if there is no intent of actually carrying it out, which, on its face and under the circumstances in which it is made, is so unequivocal, unconditional, immediate, and specific as to convey to the person threatened, a gravity of purpose and an immediate prospect of execution of the threat, and thereby causes that person reasonably to be in sustained fear for his or her own safety or for his or her immediate family’s safety, shall be punished by imprisonment in the county jail not to exceed one year, or by imprisonment in the state prison.”

 3. What must the Prosecutor Prove for Criminal Threats Charges?